blueo/mamc-site/site/covid-19/index.md

 community_index: true
 title: Covid 19
 description: MAMC with COVID-19
-hero_text: MAMC with COVID-19
+hero_text: MAMC during COVID-19 lockdown
-hero_subtitle: MAMC is part of a wider community of organisations that you can find out about here
+hero_subtitle: How we're operating while Auckland is at Alert Levels 4 and 3
-hero_image: '/v1602139845/mamc/media/church_in_session_tkzcyg.jpg'
+hero_image: "/v1602139845/mamc/media/church_in_session_tkzcyg.jpg"
 page_blocks:
 - template: content-block
-    title: Community Club
+  title: ''
-    content: '<p><strong>Open 3 days per week, Mon, Wed and Fridays 8.30 - 3.00<strong></p><p>We are a Creative and Social space for people with lived experience of mental health issues/tangata whai ora.
-Offering a varied programme of creative and wellbeing activities.</p>'
+  content: "To keep our communities safe and to stop the spread of the Delta variant
+    of COVID-19, Mt Albert Methodist Church is adhering to all advice and direction from the Ministry of Health.\n\nChurch services will be held over Zoom every Sunday at 10am while Auckland remains at Alert Levels 3 or 4.
+Whether you are a member already or if you're new to us and seeking spiritual comfort during this challenging time, you are most welcome to join each week for music, reflection, and connection.
+    \n\nSimply fill out the contact form below or email mount.albert.methodist@xtra.co.nz to gain access to the Zoom service links.  "
 footer_title: ''
 footer_address: ''
 footer_address_link: ''
 footer_phone: ''
 footer_email: ''

 ---